 Area: 30.
-Coastal: Bull Island Benefitting from Defences (flood relief scheme works) There are no designed flood defences on the North Bull Island.
+Coastal: Bull Island The island was declared a Bird Sanctuary in the 1930s and, following the construction of the Causeway Road in 1962, a UNESCO Biosphere Reserve was established here in 1981 to be followed by a Nature Reserve in 1988.
+A Visitor and Interpretative Centre was built here in 1986 but is now closed.
+There are a small number of dwellings on the island, located near the bridge at Bull Wall Cottages.
+It is a dynamic environment that is continually changing.
+It is the only site on the east coast of Ireland where sand dunes are accreting.
+SDRAs within this Area N/A Benefitting from Defences (flood relief scheme works) There are no designed flood defences on the North Bull Island.
 It provides significant flood defence for Dollymount and James Larkin Road.
 Sensitivity to Climate Change High - with sea level rise of 0.5m the majority of the island will be below water.
 Residual Risk N/A Historical Flooding High tides frequently inundate the margins of the island.
 Surface Water As no development is planned, management of surface water is not an issue.